shubhattin/os-config/linux/arch/CLI.md

 #### Updating `/etc/pacman.d/mirrorlist`

-If you are facing problems with mirrors.
+**_Upadte mirros necessarily to have a better speed for installing packages either manually or via EOS welcome_** If you are facing problems with mirrors.
 You could use `reflector` for this via `sudo pacman -S reflector`.
 Save the output to mirrorlist file but also keep backup of previous file.
 `sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak`